-Identified fragments of Asbestos Containing Material (ACM) on the surface and within stockpiles on site would be managed in accordance with the measures above, the Project's Health and Safety Management Plan, Asbestos Management Plan and task specific Asbestos Removal Control Plan.
+Identified fragments of Asbestos Containing Material (ACM) on the surface and within stockpiles on site would be managed in accordance with the measures above, the Project's Health and Safety Management Plan, Asbestos Management Plan (included in Project Health and Safety Management Plan) and task specific Asbestos Removal Control Plan will be implemented in accordance with Downer's DG-ZH-ST086 Asbestos Management Standard (refer Section 5).
 The unexpected contamination finds procedure would also be implemented as per Section 5.8.